Locate a grave MUSEUM OF THE FALLEN

 HerculaneumErcolano

-Disaster A wealthy seaside resort of about 5,000, entombed overnight by a wave of 400°C gas, its wooden furniture and library of papyrus scrolls intact beneath 20 metres of hardened rock.
+Disaster A wealthy Roman seaside resort of about 5,000, entombed by Vesuvius in 79 CE under a wave of 400°C gas that preserved it far more completely than Pompeii — its wooden furniture and the Villa of the Papyri's 1,800 scrolls intact beneath up to 18 metres of hardened rock.

 79 CE b.
 600 BCE · 679 years